bnlove/bnlove.github.io/index.md

 ---
 layout: help
-title: MATH/STEM 1120
+title: MATH 1120
-subtitle: Get started and get help!
+subtitle: A resource for students at the University of Nebraska at Omaha
 hero:
     background: "#663399"
     image: header.jpg